Ajjamada B. Devaiah

 Squadron Leader Ajjamada Boppayya Devayya MVC is the only Indian Air Force officer to be posthumously awarded the Maha Vir Chakra (MVC).
-During the 1965 India-Pakistan War, Devayya (called 'Wings of Fire') was part of a strike mission targeting the Pakistani airbase Sargodha when he was attacked by an enemy aircraft.
+During the 1965 India-Pakistan War, Devayya (called 'Wings of Fire') was part of a strike mission targeting the Pakistani airbase in Sargodha when he was attacked by an enemy aircraft.
 He shot down the enemy pursuer's plane but in the process his aircraft was damaged and he went missing.
 Presumably he died in Pakistani territory.
 Twenty-three years later, in 1988, he was posthumously awarded the MVC award.

 Biography

 Devayya was born on 24 December 1932 at Coorg, Karnataka.
 He was the son of Dr. Bopayya.

 In 1954 he was commissioned into the Indian Air Force (IAF) as a pilot.
 At the outbreak of the 1965 war, he was an instructor at the Air Force Flying College.
 He was posted to No.1 "Tigers" Squadron and flew the Mystere IVa fighter bomber.

 As a senior flying instructor, Squadron Leader Devayya was part of an aircraft strike mission which went to Sargodha airfield in Pakistan.
 Despite being a standby in case one of the first 12 aircraft dropped out, he joined the air battle.
 Devayya was intercepted by a PAF F-104 Starfighter flown by Pakistani pilot Flt.
 Lt.
 Amjad Hussain.
 Devayya successfully evaded the Starfighter's attacks.
 But the faster aircraft caught up with him and damaged his plane.
 Yet Devayya attacked the Starfighter and hit it.
 The Starfighter went down, while Hussain ejected and parachuted.
 It is not known what happened to Devayya.
 The IAF Mysteres were short on fuel and efficiency.
 Devayya's Mystere was destroyed, and it is assumed that he died on Pakistani soil.